MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 - **Improved performance**: The initial handshake for TLS decryption can be resource-intensive.
 By caching TLS session IDs and managing TLS session tickets at the application gateway, multiple requests from the same client can utilize cached values, improving performance.
 If TLS decryption is performed on the backend servers, the client needs to reauthenticate with each server change.
 - **Better utilization of backend servers**: SSL/TLS processing requires significant CPU resources, especially with increasing key sizes.
 By offloading this work from the backend servers to the application gateway, the servers can focus more efficiently on delivering content.
 - **Intelligent routing**: Decrypting traffic at the application gateway allows access to request content such as headers and URIs.
 This data can be utilized to intelligently route requests.
 - **Certificate management**: By adding TLS termination at the application gateway, certificates only need to be purchased and installed on the gateway rather than on every backend server.
-This saves time and money.

 To configure TLS termination, you need to add a TLS/SSL certificate to the listener.
 The certificate should be in Personal Information Exchange (PFX) format, which contains both the private and public keys.
 You can import the certificate from Azure Key Vault to the Application Gateway.
 For more information on TLS termination with Key Vault certificates, refer to the [TLS termination with Key Vault certificates](/azure/application-gateway/key-vault-certs) documentation.